danielritchie/docker-proxy-relay/README.md

 Configured for two primary use cases:

-1. **Formatting variables for http_proxy can be challenging with special characters in the proxy information**
+1. **Formatting values for variables like _http_proxy_ can be challenging under certain conditions**
+  * eg, npm's special handling of the backslash, needing to escape special characters, etc.
-  * This container provides unauthenticated access via Docker's host IP and a configurable port
+  * This container provides an unauthenticated proxy using the Docker host's IP and a configurable port
-2. **Dockerfiles are not portable when proxy information needs to change depending upon location**
+2. **Dockerfiles are not portable when proxy information changes**
   * iptable rule will redirect everything incoming from network interface _docker0_ (outgoing traffic on port 80) to the _docker-proxy-relay container_ so that all containers running on this host will by default use this container's proxy

 It uses [redsocks](https://github.com/darkk/redsocks) to forward requests to a proxy.
 NOTE: [go-any-proxy](https://github.com/ryanchapman/go-any-proxy) may be an alternative.